XingchenCedricXu/xingchencedricxu.github.io/_pages/about.md

 I am a Postdoctoral Research Fellow affiliated with the Center for Science of Science & Innovation at Kellogg, led by [Dashun Wang](https://www.dashunwang.com/).
 I am also affiliated with the Northwestern Innovation Institute (NII) and the Ryan Institute on Complexity.

-I got my PhD in Information Systems at the Michael G. Foster School of Business, University of Washington.
+I got my PhD in Information Systems at the Michael G. Foster School of Business, University of Washington (2026).
 I was fortunate to work under the supervision of Professor [Yong Tan](http://faculty.washington.edu/ytan/index.htm).
-Before my Ph.D. career, I studied Information Management and Information Systems at the School of Economics and Management, Tsinghua University.
+Before my Ph.D. career, I studied Information Management and Information Systems at the School of Economics and Management, Tsinghua University (2016-2021).

 I study the economics of human–AI and AI–AI interactions to augment human intelligence, improve well-being, and enhance social welfare in high-stakes domains.
 My current research spans cultivating intelligence through education, expanding its frontiers through science, and translating it into technological innovation and work.
 I examine these interactions at the individual, market, and societal levels, introducing empirical insights into design principles for AI systems, human–AI collaboration, market mechanisms, and public policy.